Kenshiro-Ida/TextBeforeImage/README.md

 **"Failed to remove background" error**

-- Check your Remove.bg API key is correct
+- Ensure the rembg library is properly installed
-- Verify you have remaining API credits
+- Verify the image file is valid and under 10MB
-- Ensure the image file is valid and under 10MB
+- Check that the image format is supported (PNG, JPG, JPEG, GIF, BMP)

 **Images not loading**